tim-nguyen0/tiered/README.md

 <img src="resources/legendary_chestplate.png" width="400">

+### Installation
+Tiered is a mod built for the [Fabric Loader](https://fabricmc.net/).
+It requires [Fabric API](https://www.curseforge.com/minecraft/mc-mods/fabric-api), [AutoTag](https://www.curseforge.com/minecraft/mc-mods/autotag) and [LibZ](https://www.curseforge.com/minecraft/mc-mods/libz) to be installed separately; all other dependencies are installed with the mod.

 ### Customization

 Tiered is entirely data-driven, which means you can add, modify, and remove modifiers as you see fit.
 The base path for modifiers is `data/modid/item_attributes`, and tiered modifiers are stored under the modid of tiered.
 Here's an example modifier called "Hasteful," which grants additional dig speed when any of the valid tools are held: